joshuaduffy/dota2api/README.rst

     >>> match['radiant_win']
     False

-Support for

-You can even store your API key as an environment variable to save some finger work.
+You can even store your API key as an environment variable instead of passing it through ``Initialise()`` to save some finger work.

 .. code-block:: bash